Unified Endpoint Management 2023: What’s New & Why It Matters?

 By creating secure containers on devices where corporate data is stored, UEM ensures that corporate data remains isolated from personal data.
 This separation adds an extra layer of protection, especially in BYOD scenarios.

-Effective management of data, content, and applications is pivotal in ensuring only authorized access, maintaining data integrity, and facilitating seamless operations.
+Effective management of data, applications, and content is pivotal in ensuring only authorized access, maintaining data integrity, and facilitating seamless operations.

 Content and Data Management